 The NC BoS CoC’s Anti-Discrimination Policies and Procedures adhere to the Department of Housing and Urban Development (HUD) Equal Access Rule.
 The NC BoS CoC and all providers in the CoC are committed to complying with all non-discrimination and privacy laws.

-These policies and procedures aim to ensure safety, dignity, and well-being of all individuals and families served by the NC BoS CoC.
+These policies and procedures aim to ensure the safety, dignity, and well-being of all individuals and families served by the NC BoS CoC.
 This document has four sections and two appendices:

 Section 1.
 Equal Access Policy and Procedures